databio/pypiper/README.md

 That's it!
 By running this command through `call_lock()` instead of directly in bash, you get a robust, logged, restartable pipeline manager for free!
 To see an example of a simple pipline, look at the [sample_pipeline.py](sample_pipeline.py) script in this repository.
 This tutorial will just show you how to construct a command and pass it to `pypiper.call_lock()`.

+# Outputs

+Assume you name your pipeline `PIPE` (by passing name="PIPE" to the Pypiper constructor), by default, Pypiper will produce the following outputs automatically (in additional to any output created by the actual pipeline commands you run):

+* `PIPE_log.md` - all output sent to screen is automatically logged to this file, including versions, start and stop time, compute host, and other details.
+* `PIPE_stats.md` - any results reported using `report_result()` are saved as key-value pairs in this file, for easy parsing (we also have a post-pipeline script to aggregate these results into a summary table).
+* `PIPE_status.flag` - As the pipeline runs, it produces a flag in the output directory, which can be either `PIPE_running.flag`, `PIPE_failed.flag`, or `PIPE_completed.flag`.
+These flags make it easy to assess the current state of running pipelines for individual samples, and for many samples in a project simultaneously (the `flagCheck.sh` script produces a summary of all pipeline runs in an output folder).
+* `PIPE_profile.md` - A profile log file that provides, for every process run by the pipeline, 3 items: 1) the process name; 2) the clock time taken by the process; and 3) the high water mark memory used by the process.
+This file makes it easy to profile pipelines for memory and time resources.
+* `PIPE_commands.md` - Pypiper produces a log file containing all the commands run by the pipeline, verbatim.
+These are also included in the main log.

+Multiple pipelines can easily be run on the same sample, using the same output folder (and possibly sharing intermediate files), as the result outputs will be identifiable by the `PIPE` identifier.

-# Documentation
+# Technical Documentation
 You can use `make` to generate the PyPiper documentation.
-Just change your working directory to `doc` and run `make` to see all available mediums the documentation can be generated in. *E.g.*: `make html`.
-The documnetation will be under `doc/build`.
+Just change your working directory to `doc` and run `make` to see available documentation formats *e.g.*: `make html`.
+The documentation will be produced under `doc/build`.

 # Testing